-Equality Objectives 2020-21
+Equality Objectives 2024-25

-- To ensure that the needs of every child are met to enable them to meet their full potential and to prepare them for their future life in accordance with the Christian values and ethos of the school. - 2.
+- 1. To ensure that the needs of every child are met to enable them to meet their full potential and flourish, to prepare them for their future life in accordance with the Christian values and ethos of the school. - 2.
 To ensure provision for pupils in targeted funding groups, including PP, meets their educational needs. - 3.
-To ensure that all children are taught to understand, respect and support the school's expectation that all forms of discrimination or abuse are unacceptable. - 4.
-To analyse the impact that Covid-19 and home-schooling has had on different groups of children within the school and work to overcome observed differences, including well-being, mental health and academic progress.
+To ensure that all children are taught to understand, respect and support the school's expectation that all forms of discrimination or abuse are unacceptable.